H-Drozdowski/Front-End-Hackathon-3/PROJECT_DOCUMENTATION.md

 ### Name 1:

--   Worked on [specific elements] of the webpage.
+-   Worked on the state handeling of the webpage.
+-   calculate function.
+-   and listeners.

 ### Warren:

 -   Worked on the subtraction and division functions on js.
+-   Word on css styling.

 ### Prajita:

 -   Worked on the addition and mutiplication functions on js.
+-   Word on css styling.